Hello and welcome to all new subscribers.

 Feel free to send me pictures of your achievements, to leave comments on the blog, to ask me questions and of course your loved Subscribe here to receive, recettes, photos, tips, surprises and keep you abreast of our news.
 Many of you ask me where to get my Kitchen Imprecis outside Fnac.
 To order it wherever you are in the world, click http://envoleesgourmandes.wixsite.com/envoleesgourmandes/livre

 Until 15 November, shipping costs are free… Enjoy it.

 My caramelized character onions and their mango brunoise

 I offer you a nice creamy recipe, easy to do.
-The mango brunoise gives it an i- born- sais- quoi d’encore plus gourmand.
+The mango brunoise gives it an i- born- sais- what's even more delicious.
 Not bad with the burger (whose French national holiday took place on 13 October, the 28 may internationally).
 It also lends itself to other dishes.

 What you need